compound-finance/comet/scripts/rewards_v2/README.md

 5. File Generation and Storage.
 Generate the proof file and save it for later use in the [/campaigns](../../campaigns/) directory.

 ## Verify user in campaign
-To verify that the user was included into the Comet with the proper accrue value, user can run [verify-address-in-campaign.ts](./verify-address-in-campaign.ts) script. `ADDRESS=0xUserAddress CAMPAIGN='1732326736947-21247270-start.json' DEPLOYMENT=usdt BLOCK_NUMBER=21074594 yarn run rewards-v2-verify-address -- --network mainnet`
+To verify that the user was included into the Comet with the proper accrue value, user can run [verify-address-in-campaign.ts](./verify-address-in-campaign.ts) script. `ADDRESS=0xUserAddress CAMPAIGN='1732326736947-21247270-start.json' DEPLOYMENT=usdt BLOCK_NUMBER=21074594 NETWORK=mainnet yarn run rewards-v2-verify-address --network mainnet`

 ## Get proofs
-To get user's proof or to get user neighbors' proofs use [verify-address-in-campaign.ts](./verify-address-in-campaign.ts) script. `ADDRESS=0xUserAddress CAMPAIGN='1732326736947-21247270-start.json' DEPLOYMENT=usdt BLOCK_NUMBER=21074594 yarn run rewards-v2-verify-address -- --network mainnet`
+To get user's proof or to get user neighbors' proofs use [verify-address-in-campaign.ts](./verify-address-in-campaign.ts) script. `ADDRESS=0xUserAddress CAMPAIGN='1732326736947-21247270-start.json' DEPLOYMENT=usdt BLOCK_NUMBER=21074594 NETWORK=mainnet yarn run rewards-v2-verify-address --network mainnet`
 ##
 To validate the list of interacted addresses with Comet please use [Dune Query](https://dune.com/queries/4320237)